 The builder may have taken a short cut that has affected the soil your home is built on.
 After your home’s foundation is poured and dried, soil is dumped outside the foundation to help it stabilize.
 If the soil wasn’t compacted or the foundation was not completely dry when the soil was pour then concrete cracks can develop.

-If you find a vertical crack in your foundation or basement that is wider than 1/16" or wider at the top or bottom, get help from a professional foundation repair contractor immediately.
-These types of vertical cracks indicate that you have a serious foundation issue.
+If you find a vertical crack in your foundation or basement that is wider than 1/16″ or wider at the top or bottom, get help from a professional foundation repair contractor immediately.
+These types of vertical cracks indicate a serious foundation issue.